 When you get home, you will need to contact your insurance company to begin the process of filing a claim.
 The statute of limitations to file a claim after a hit and run accident is three years.
 This may seem like a long time, but it’s always better to file a claim quickly so that facts and memories are fresh in your mind.
 Medical bills pile up quickly following a car accident, so the earlier you file a claim, the earlier you can receive compensation to help offset medical and property damage costs.

 Finally, you should contact an experienced hit and run lawyer at Regan Zambri Long to help guide you through the personal injury claim process.
 Insurance companies are not known for handling claims in the best interest of their clients.
 After reporting the accident to your insurance agency, you will then speak to an adjuster.
 The adjuster’s job is to save as much money as possible for the insurance company.
 Many adjusters use manipulation tactics to keep compensation very low.
-The Regan Zambri Long attorneys understand the ins and outs of various insurance policies, and are experts in Washington, DC, Virginia, and Maryland laws.
+The Regan Zambri Long attorneys understand the ins and outs of various insurance policies and are experts in Washington, DC law.
 They will work diligently to secure the maximum amount of compensation for your case and help guide you to financial recovery.
 Call 202-960- 4596 for your free consultation and to discuss your legal options.